rmandvikar/csharp-trie/README.md

 // Removes key prefix from TrieMap and return true else false. bool RemoveKeyPrefix(string keyPrefix);

+// Gets string->TValue pair for longest prefix matching the word from the Trie.
+KeyValuePair<string, TValue>?
+GetLongestPrefixMatch(string word);

 // Clears all values from TrieMap. void Clear();